BradenEverson/thoth/README.md

 - [ ] The only backend supported right now is x86-64, I personally want to use this as an RTOS on ST boards so that for sure needs to exist.
 - [ ] As another part of the whole RTOS goal, preemption or time-delta based rescheduling needs to be implemented.
 I'll need to look into how this can be pulled off.
 - [ ] I'm still not sure if I want to support an `Allocator` because I like the idea of it being deterministic and as far as I can think of you would always know how many Tasks you want before run-time, but maybe that's worth looking into.
+- [ ] Currently all tasks must be `noreturn`, supporting tasks that may not live forever could be beneficial

 I hope you enjoy my first dive into userland scheduling :D